-(Rock and Swirls – photograph that I had shared on Instagram, hoping for an instant boost in likes and followers, but it did not gather the response I had hoped.
-Instead an enlarged version of this hangs on my wall)
+(Rock and Swirls– a photograph that I had shared on Instagram, hoping for an instant boost in likes and followers, but it did not gather the response I had hoped.
+Instead, an enlarged version of this hangs on my wall)

 So, your mind is made up to read this article!
 Let me first start with basics of Instagram that can help you improve your photography uploads –